GhostofGoes/getmac/docs/usage.rst

 Default interface name
 ----------------------

 Get the name of the system's default network interface using :func:`~getmac.getmac.get_default_interface`.
-This leverages the same logic that getmac uses internally to determine the default interface (e.g. for when ``get_mac_address()`` is called without any arguments).
+This leverages the same logic that getmac uses internally to determine the default interface (e.g. for when :func:`~getmac.getmac.get_mac_address` is called without any arguments).

 .. warning::
    This currently doesn't work on Windows platforms.